jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Eclipse in 2001 (IBM kickstarted)

 {{% note %}}
-Macromedia's Dreamweaver first came out in 1997 (after Macromedia acquisition of Backstage in 1996) and was awesome because of all of the scripts and integrations and controls you could add.
+Macromedia's Dreamweaver first came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) and was awesome because of all of the scripts and integrations and controls you could add.
 Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions).
 NetBeans was released in 2000 for Java, and Eclipse was kickstarted and released in 2001 by IBM.
 {{% /note %}}

 ---